All Products

 Description

-• Tables produced by real-time synchronization.
+• Tables produced by real-time synchronization

-• Tables uploaded to DataWorks from a local source.
+• Tables uploaded to DataWorks from a local source

-• Tables produced by manually triggered tasks.
+• Tables produced by manual tasks

 ③④